-An intervention intake meeting in preparation for enrollment in the Insight program will be held with school officials, the student-athlete, and parent/guardian.
+An intervention intake meeting in preparation for enrollment in the drug and alcohol awareness sessions will be held with school officials, the student-athlete, and parent/guardian.

 SECOND OFFENSE:

 A second offense shall result in an immediate removal from athletic participation for one calendar year effective with the date of the offense, or the athlete may re-enter the athletic program if the following criteria are voluntarily accepted and successfully completed.